 With Arlington County forecasting a population growth of almost 40% by 2045, we love seeing commuting by bike and walking on the rise.
 However, there are still folks with hesitations.
 To better understand existing perceptions, we held focus groups–in partnership with Mobility Lab— to identify personal barriers preventing people from making more trips by foot and two wheels.
 The research uncovered several key barriers including lack of access to a comfortable, straightforward route and disregard for traffic laws by all road users.
 Keep reading to see what we learned from your neighbors.

 We’re building a community-driven movement to make the county’s streets safer for all users.
 Through positive messaging and creative community events, Arlington’s PAL Ambassadors help encourage pedestrians, bikes and vehicles to share the streets and #BEaPAL (predictable, alert and lawful).
 They’ve got pizza nights, pop-up block parties, and crosswalk theater events — all fun and free.
 Ready to do your part, and join the movement?
-Become a PAL Ambassador!
+Become a PAL Volunteer!

 Bike + Walk Volunteers